Introduction: Finding Company Information in Your Field

 - With the SIC or NAICS code from the Lexis-Nexis Company Dossier Search, you can go to the Other Business and Company Databases tab in this guide to search for even more companies:

-- Business and Company Resource Center allows searching by SIC or NAICS code and by company name.
+- Gale Business Insights: Essentials allows searching by SIC or NAICS code and by company name.
 Use the company's "History" tab to get background information and a list of competitors.
 The "Rankings" tab accesses lists of top companies related to the one you are searching, such as top tech companies for a particular year or location.

 - Business Source Complete's Enhanced Business Searching Interface searches for company information by name or industry and provides information on the overall state of a particular industry.
 Click on the "Advanced Search" tab to get multiple search options.
 On the righthand side of the screen, use the "SWOT Analyses" button to get the SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis of a company and a forecast of its near-future performance.
 The "Industry Profiles" can be searched by keyword.